jhldiv/msac-lab6/exercise06.md

         git status

-10. Which of the steps could be omitted?
+10. Which of the steps could be omitted? git status
 11. Why might it be a bad idea to omit them?
+The git status lists which files are staged, unstaged, and untracked.
+So omitting it could potentially keep the user from monitoring changes in their files.
 12. Repeat the above steps to add a new file with the name `vegetables.txt`

 13. Create a subdirectory named `equipment` and a new file named `appliances.txt` in that subdirectory